fzwoch/obs-gnome-screencast/README.md

 cursor drawing is done at the GNOME Screen Cast implementation but they only update cursor coordinates every 100ms.

-Not enough error checking and reporting.
-If it fails for you you probably have to do some debugging by yourself.

-Not very well tested.
-I just clicked around a bit to check it seems working in general.
-But multi monitor setups etc. are coded by best guess - but have not been verified if they are actually working correctly.

 ## Build

 I don't know CMake so you will have to deal with meson instead.
 Assuming that